 Definitive estimation (or, as it is also called, SoW – Statement of Work).

 How much will your software cost?
 It depends on the project estimate.
-Contact Cadabra Studio to get a detailed estimate.
+Contact Cadabra Studio to get a design estimate.

 What is the agenda of the discussions?
 How to estimate the project and what do we need to begin?

 Try to follow this approximate checklist of what to prepare to create the qualitative web design or development estimation: